expo/expo/docs/pages/versions/unversioned/sdk/in-app-purchases.md

 #### Arguments

-An optional object of the format:
+An optional object containing the following fields:

 - **useGooglePlayCache (_boolean_)** -- (Android only) A boolean that indicates whether or not you want to make a network request to sync expired/consumed purchases and those on other devices.
 Defaults to `true`.
   - If set to `true`, this method returns purchase details **only** for the user's currently owned items (active subscriptions and non-consumed one-time purchases).
 If set to `false`, it will make a network request and return the most recent purchase made by the user for each product, even if that purchase is expired, canceled, or consumed.